 Periodontitis affects millions of Americans each year.
-Swollen gums, also known as gingivitis, precede gum disease, so it is important to catch it in the early stages.
-Dr. Greg Reece and the staff at Dentistry of the Queen City offer periodontal therapy in our Charlotte, NC dental office.
+Swollen gums, also known as gingivitis, precedes gum disease so it is important to catch it in the early stages.
+Dr. Greg Reece and the staff at Dentistry of the Queen City provide periodontal treatment in our Charlotte, NC dental office.

 Left untreated, gingivitis can develop into a more severe condition we call periodontitis.
 This can eventually cause bone loss and the loss of your teeth.
 Fortunately, before letting it get to that point, you have a number of treatment options available to you.
 Let’s take a look at some common causes, and how we can fix periodontal disease issues.